NathanielTurner/time_racker/Development_diary.md

 ## Log
-(1.outline)
+Logs process during production of features.
+Numbers mark individual features.

-I can create and view a time_entry table and enter a duration
+##### (1.outline) can create and view a time_entry table and enter a duration
 * requires a database table and model for time_entry with a field :duration
 * requires a controller with new, create, and index
 * requires a new.html.erb view